END HOUSE STUD

 He was broken and ridden away around the farm Autumn 2007 and has returned to work showing a fabulous attitude unfazed by fences, water, ditches and heavy traffic-having hacked out alongside the A59.

 As he has such excellent conformation, temperament and movement we saw the opportunity to licence him with the National Pony Society, which has a separate section for thoroughbred stallions, he was rigorously vetted and assessed and we were delighted when he passed with flying colours!
-Now clients across the country are able to use him via AI and register their foals with their chosen society.
-He is however still available via Natural service at End House Stud.
+He is however still available via Natural service & AI with fresh semen at End House Stud.